awsdocs/aws-storagegateway-user-guide/doc_source/using-identity-based-policies.md

 **Note**
 ARNs uniquely identify AWS resources\.
 For more information, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.

   The wildcard character \(\*\) at the end of the gateway ARN means that this statement can match any gateway ID\.
-In this case, the statement allows the `storagegateway:ActivateGateway` and `storagegateway:ListGateways` actions on any gateway in the specified region, `us-west-2`, and the specified ID identifies the account that is owner of the gateway resource\.
+In this case, the statement allows the `storagegateway:ActivateGateway` and `storagegateway:ListGateways` actions on any gateway in the specified AWS Region, `us-west-2`, and the specified ID identifies the account that is owner of the gateway resource\.
 For information about how to use a wildcard character \(\*\) in a policy, see [Example 2: Allow Read\-Only Access to a Gateway](#sg-example2)\.

   To limit permissions for a particular action to a specific gateway only, create a separate statement for that action in the policy and specify the gateway ID in that statement\.